Giuliani associates charged with illegally funneling cash to pro-Trump group

 Parnas and Fruman made their initial court appearance in Alexandria, Virginia, with another court date set for next Thursday.
 They were being represented in the court appearance by lawyers for Trump’s former campaign chairman Paul Manafort, who is serving prison time after being convicted last year in Mueller’s investigation.

-Federal Magistrate Judge Michael Nachmanoff imposed a lengthy, strict set of conditions that Parnas and Fruman must meet to be released including each posting $1 million bond and being placed on GPS monitoring in home detention.
+Federal Magistrate Judge Michael Nachmanoff imposed a lengthy, strict set of conditions that Parnas and Fruman must meet to be released, including each posting $1 million bond and being placed on GPS monitoring in home detention.
 The prosecution called the men a flight risk.

-Giuliani did not immediately return a request for comment.
+Asked for a response, Giuliani told Reuters he had “no involvement” in the flow of money at the heart of the Parnas and Fruman indictment.

 Last week, he told Reuters: “Parnas and Igor helped me on certain things.
 They helped me with logistics.
 They know the Ukraine, they speak Russian.
 They helped me locate people in a few cases.”

 Jay Sekulow, a lawyer for the president, told Reuters that “neither the president nor the campaign was aware of their scheme,” referring to the defendants.

-Both men were expected to figure in the House impeachment drive and had been asked to produce documents and give testimony.
+Parnas and Fruman were both expected to figure in the House impeachment drive and had been asked to produce documents and give testimony.
 Parnas had been scheduled to take part in a deposition with House lawmakers on Thursday, with Fruman scheduled on Friday.
 Dowd had called the lawmakers’ demands “unreasonable.”
 House Democrats on Thursday issued subpoenas for the men to hand over the documents and testify at a later date.

-According to the indictment, Parnas also sought the help of a U.S. congressman - identified by a person familiar with the matter as Republican Pete Sessions - to get Trump to remove U.S. ambassador to Ukraine Marie Yovanovitch.
+According to the indictment, Parnas also sought the help of a U.S. congressman - identified by a person familiar with the matter as Republican Pete Sessions - to get Trump to remove U.S. Ambassador to Ukraine Marie Yovanovitch.
 Trump eventually did remove Yovanovitch and called her “bad news” in his July 25 call with Zelenskiy.

 Giuliani told Reuters last week he had provided information to both Trump and the State Department about Yovanovitch, who he suggested was biased against Trump.
 Yovanovitch is scheduled to give testimony in the House impeachment inquiry on Friday.